University of Michigan Residential College article about my retirement.

 About Me

-I am a multi-passionate—I have many loves and view them all as one and the same.
-I paint, make books with hand-painted and hand-stitched covers, and I eco-dye textiles.
-The seasons where I live define the type of creating I can do.
-In summer and fall, I eco-dye.
-In winter, I paint and make handmade books.
+I am a multi-passionate person, who loves to create.
+In the past, I did a lot of theater, photography, made books, and wrote music for plays I directed.
+Now that I’m retired from teaching, I paint, make books with hand-painted and hand-stitched covers, and I eco-dye textiles.
+The seasons where I live (Ann Arbor, Michigan) determine the type of creating I am doing.
+In summer and fall, I eco-dye and throw paint.
+In winter, I paint in smaller format, and I make handmade painted books.
 I do slow-stitching throughout the year.
-I try to walk in nature every single day (It is an addiction.).
-Walking and making art give me perspective on everything I do and both provide me with opportunities to reflect.
-When I walk, I gather the leaves I will use that day for eco-dyeing textiles.
+I try to walk in nature every single day (It is a passion and an addiction.).
+Walking and making art give me perspective on everything I do, and both provide me with opportunities to reflect.
+When I walk, I gather leaves I will use that day for eco-dyeing textiles.
 This keeps me connected to nature and it reminds me of my childhood, when I loved playing in the leaves.

-Currently, I do not sell my paintings, but soon eco-dyed garments, hand-made books, and cards featuring my photography and art will be available.
-I also offer workshops in visual journaling for up to 8 participants in the warmer seasons.
-Thank you for the time you spend visiting my site!
+Currently, I do not sell my paintings, but if you follow my "shop” and get on my mailing list, I will keep you updated about sales of my eco-dyed garments, hand-made books, and cards featuring my photography and art.
+In the warmer seasons, I will offer visual journaling workshops for up to 6 participants.
+Thank you visiting my site!